spinkube/skips/proposals/00x-skips/README.md

 Note that the current version of this document does not propose a versioning scheme for spinkube.dev itself.
 That is a separate issue that is considered out-of-scope for the current document.

-## Open questions

-- how do we want to handle third-party documentation?
-Do we want to allow third-party content in spinkube.dev?
-Do we want to put a notice in the content to suggest this has been tested by SpinKube maintainers but is not officially maintained?
+### Third-party content

+We want to welcome third-party documentation.
+When including documentation maintained by someone other than the SpinKube maintainers, a notice should be included.
+For example:

+> Members of the community have contributed X to SpinKube.
+It has been tested by SpinKube
+> maintainers and is maintained by the community.
+It is generally kept up to date.

 ## References